About us

 Additional information

-It's important to find the right therapist for you.
-If you're interested, you can email me to arrange a 10 minute introductory phone call at no cost and with no obligation.
-This initial conversation will give you a chance to see if you feel comfortable booking an initial session with me.
+It’s important to find the right therapist for you.
+If you’d like, you can email me to arrange a free 10 minute introductory phone call.
+This conversation is a chance to see if working together feels right before booking an initial session.

 When we work